 What Is GPU Mining?
 GPU mining is a process of solving complex math problems to verify electronic transactions using computer components – in this case, a graphics card.
 Miners who participate can either create digital coins or get paid for their processing power in a cryptocurrency.

 However, the world that revolves around what Bitcoin Mining is these days has become very fast-paced, and if you do not have the latest Bitcoin miners to help with the highly complex calculations process of mining cryptocurrencies, you are going to get left in the dust.
 Meaning you won’t make any money, however, that doesn’t mean graphics card mining is dead.

 So for the primary purpose of this guide, I wanted to go more in-depth about GPU mining and how it all works so new miners can get a better feel for it all.
 By the end of this guide, you’ll be a pro at understanding the complexities of mining with a GPU.
 However, before we begin, there are a few things you should know about GPU Mining these days.
 Let’s get started.

 The Truth About GPU Mining Bitcoin These Days

-In 2013 ASIC miners took over the Bitcoin Mining scene causing many miners to switch their “obsolete” mining graphics cards to Scrypt-based “altcoins” such as Litecoin and Dogecoin.
+In 2013 ASIC or application specific integrated circuit miners took over the Bitcoin Mining scene causing many miners to switch their “obsolete” mining graphics cards to Scrypt-based “altcoins” such as Litecoin and Dogecoin.
 The rush did not last for long, as companies rushed to develop Scrypt ASIC miners as well.
 As a result, Scrypt-based altcoins tumbled, messing up the ROI.